Kaosc/spotify-musics-to-mp3/README.md

 ## Usage

-Run the "downloader.py" and paste your spotify playlist link.
+Run the "downloader.py", choose prefered download option and paste your spotify playlist/song link.
 Yeah, that's all.

 ## Notes